manuito/robot-small/README.md

 Programmed with Arduino.
 Not started yet

 ## Testing

+### Use and fix of the Xprotolab plain oscilloscope

 To do my testing, for the first time I wanted to go further in prototyping.
-So I started to use a Xprotolab Plain (http://www.gabotronics.com/oscilloscopes/xprotolab-plain.htm).
-I don't think a less expensive "oscilloscope" could exist, and it seems very promising... until it stoped to work :'(
+So I started to use a **Xprotolab Plain** (http://www.gabotronics.com/oscilloscopes/xprotolab-plain.htm).
+I don't think a less expensive "*oscilloscope*" could exist, and it seems very promising... until it stoped to work :'(

-I will maybe publish more details on this and the problem I got, as I'm still looking on a way to fix it.
-I don't think I have fried something (was working on a ESP8266 output) but it's possible that the firmware transformed into vaporware.
+It did crash when processing a logic protocol identification, and was "bricked" after that : no more green light, impossible to make it available on computer as usb device.

+After many check on documentation, I finally find a way to fix it : as explained on Gabotronics site, the bootloader is never droped, **you just have to reset the firmware to make everything back to normal**.

-To add a new firmeware, you need to "link pin 1 to 6 in J8 connector".
-J8 connector is an external port, not soldered.
-It's not labeled, nore documented anywhere (and it's NOT the PDI port neither - I did mixed them first!), so I created this diag with pin details :
+To add / upgrade the firmeware, you first need to "link pin 1 to 6 in J8 connector" but what is the "J8 connector" is not clear.
+So I have made deep searchs, and finally identified this PIN Diagram :

 ![PIN diagram](xprotolab%20plain%20io%20-%20fix.png?raw=true "PIN diagram")

-Don't know yet if it's OK, If so I will try to go further in firmware flashing (using Atmel Studio 6 / Atmel FLIP or whatever else I can find)
+So yes you have to solder a connector to the 6 soldering points next to the MCU, and then link together the 1st and 6th pins on it before inserting USB.
+Once connected to computer, you will see a blinking red light : remove the wire from PIN 1 / 6, and start to follow documentation manual about how to upgrade firmeware.
+As the Atmel website is gone, you have to search into archive.org for the FLIP tool (https://web.archive.org/web/20150929050646if_/http://www.atmel.com/images/JRE%20-%20Flip%20Installer%20-%203.4.7.112.exe) Once restarted everything is back to normal, and this fun little device is ready to go :-)